 Recipe Ingredients

 - Egg Noodles: I prefer to use fresh egg noodles as they’re ready for cooking.
-Chow mein noodles are yellow in colour and packed in plastic or vacuum-packed packaging.
 You can use dried noodles, but they need to be cooked before starting this recipe.

 - Vegetables: For this plain chow mein, beansprouts, garlic cloves and spring onions are used to add flavour to this dish.